technomancy7/netcrawler/README.md

 The idea is, one module containing various utilities and classes for getting information on various things from around the internet as simply as possible.
 Most classes are WIP and are subject to change and expansion, I hope to add alot of utility functions to make getting important information quicker but still exposing the raw data.
+Each site is also subject to its own rules and terms of service.
+Abusing the calls or spamming the sites or harvesting large amounts of data could get you blocked depending on the sites terms.
+I take no responsibility for that.
+Just use common sense and be sensible about it.

 ## DuckDuckGo search